jeweltheme/candor-framework/lib/demo-importer/readme.txt

 add_filter( 'pt-ocdi/confirmation_dialog_options', 'my_theme_ocdi_confirmation_dialog_options', 10, 1 );
 `

+= How can I disable the ProteusThemes branding notice after successful demo import? =

+You can disable the branding notice with a WP filter.
+All you need to do is add this bit of code to your theme:

+`add_filter( 'pt-ocdi/disable_pt_branding', '__return_true' );`

+and the notice will not be displayed.

 = I can't activate the plugin, because of a fatal error, what can I do? =

 *Update: since version 1.2.0, there is now a admin error notice, stating that the minimal PHP version required for this plugin is 5.3.2.*